 The National Education Association (NEA) and the National Education Association Health Information Network (NEA HIN) developed this easy-to-use crisis guide for schools and districts.

-Tips for Talking to Children and Youth after Traumatic Events
+Tips for Talking to Children and Youth after Traumatic Events - A Guide for Parents and Educators.
+Click Here to download.

 The National Child Traumatic Stress Network provides information for parents, school and mental health professionals to address the needs of traumatized children, their families and communities.

-A Guide for Schools and Communities to provide schools, districts, and communities with the critical concepts and components of good crisis planning.
+US Department of Education - Practical Information on Crisis Planning.
+Click Here for the Complete Crisis Planning Guide for Schools and Communities to provide schools, districts, and communities with the critical concepts and components of good crisis planning.

 The Centers for Disease Control and Prevention provides information about health and safety issues including school violence, emergency preparedness, suicide, disease prevention and healthy living.